vuestorefront/shopware-pwa/docs/landing/getting-started/local-environment.md

 # Local environment

+This section explains how to set up a local environment for development purposes.

 ## Default setup

 Normally, we provide a default setup for contributors.
 It means that you don't need anything to install and setup except the shopware-pwa application installed locally.